KDAB/KDToolBars/README.md

 ## Features

 - Provide advanced capabilities beyond what QToolbar provides, including:
-  - toolbar customization by the user, including action drag and drop and creating/deleting custom toolbars
+  - toolbar customization by the user
+    - while in customization mode, actions can be dragged and dropped between toolbars
+    - custom toolbars can be created and deleted by the user
+    - toolbars can be reset back to their original actions
+    - customizations can be automatically saved and restored
   - toolbar displays a title bar while floating
   - toolbar can be resized while floating
   - double click on toolbar title bar to redock